facebook/docusaurus/website/docs/guides/docs/sidebar.md

 ### Generating pagination {#generating-pagination}

 Docusaurus uses the sidebar to generate the "next" and "previous" pagination links at the bottom of each doc page.
 It strictly uses the sidebar that is displayed: if no sidebar is associated, it doesn't generate pagination either.
-However, the docs linked as "next" and "previous" are not guaranteed to display the same sidebar: they are included in this sidebar, but may have `displayThisSidebar: false`, for example.
+However, the docs linked as "next" and "previous" are not guaranteed to display the same sidebar: they are included in this sidebar, but in their front matter, they may have a different `displayed_sidebar`.

 If a sidebar is displayed, but this sidebar doesn't contain the doc itself (by setting `displayed_sidebar` front matter), no pagination is displayed.